Code-Institute-Submissions/outerzone/README.md

 * Checkout - Do I need extra css file for checkout?
 * Checkout - amend styling of country input
 * Messages - add messages
-* Artists - add artists page
+* Artist - Get records to show on page
 * Events - add events section and model
 * Change photos for smaller screens
 * Fonts - vh for headings